Merkel promises cash to German flood victims

 "We just want things to get back to normal and want to be able to get in and out of town," said Wolfgang Klawitte, a resident of the Saxony town of Grimma.
 "We have no electricity and at some point we also need to get food."

 The Zwickauer Mulde River broke its banks after days of rain and Grimma's old town was submerged.
-The river, usually at a level of about 1.6 meters, reached 6 meters on Monday.
+The river, usually at a level of about 1.6 metres, reached 6 metres on Monday.

 German Transport Minister Peter Ramsauer said he expected the damage in Germany to cost hundreds of millions of euros.